 The “hybrid cloud” is when an organization utilizes a combination of public and private cloud solutions.
 Many companies have elected to implement cloud computing in specific areas of their business where it makes sense.
 For example, certain business functions like CRM might require employees to have access to data from mobile devices or while traveling.
 These applications are particularly well-suited to be implemented as cloud solutions.
 Other business applications may be more well-suited to a private cloud environment and be internally maintained behind the firewall.

 In summary, the cloud has many different meanings and applications in business today.
-Both NetSuite and Acumatica offer opportunities for your organization to realize the benefits of cloud solutions.
+Acumatica offers opportunities for your organization to realize the benefits of cloud solutions.

 What type of cloud solution do you think will work for your business and why?
 Are you already on the cloud?
 What do you recommend for new adopters?
 I’d love to hear what you have to say.